gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 You can now run the R scripts to solve the optimization problem using Gurobi on interactive Yen nodes.

 !!!
 Warning
-    If you would like to use an older version of Gurobi, you must also load an older version of R, as only certain Gurobi versions are compatible with specific R versions, as outlined [here](https://support.gurobi.com/hc/en-us/articles/360025593712-Which-R-versions-are-supported-by-Gurobi).
-For example, if you are using Gurobi 10, you must load R 4.2 by running `ml gurobi/10.0.0 R/4.2`, instead of using the default Gurobi 11 and R 4.3, to ensure compatibility.
+    The default Gurobi 10 version is not compatible with the defautl R 4.3 version.
+To ensure proper functionality, you need to use R 4.2 instead.
+Running `ml gurobi R` with an incompatible version will result in an error.
+For more details on which Gurobi versions work with specific R versions, please refer to the information provided [here](https://support.gurobi.com/hc/en-us/articles/360025593712-Which-R-versions-are-supported-by-Gurobi).

 !!!
 Important
     You need to load the `gurobi` and `R` modules every time you login to the Yens before running the interactive R scripts that use `gurobi` R package.